parsakhaz/object-detect-video/README.md

 - Grid-based detection should only be used when necessary due to significant performance impact
 - Web interface provides real-time progress updates and error messages
 - Different visualization styles may be more suitable for different use cases
+- Moondream can detect almost anything you can describe in natural language